Edu-Spinelli/Edu-Spinelli/README.md

 # Welcome to my GitHub
-I'm a Computer Science student from UFSCar.
+Hi, my name is Eduardo, i'm a Computer Science student from UFSCar.
 I was State Champion of WordSkills São Paulo 2019, and participated in the Festo Mechatronica Competition 2019.

 -📖 Studing about Web development.